cloudonlanapps/markdown_browser/README.md

 ```

-If you are testing the application on the same machine, the online variant should work without any change using `http://127.0.0.1:5000`.
+If you are testing the application on the same machine, the online variant should work without any changes using `http://127.0.0.1:5000`.

-If you are testing on a mobile device or another machine, ensure that the server is serving on the network by modifying the BaseURL to `http://x.x.x.x:5000` before running the flutter app.
+If you are testing on a mobile device or another machine, ensure that the server is serving on the network by modifying the BaseURL to `http://x.x.x.x:5000` before running the Flutter app.

 ## Additional information